 Why do you evaluate patients so young?

 The purpose of early evaluation is to inform and observe and not necessarily to start treatment.
 At this early age, the eventual needs may be identified and discussed.
 A percentage of this young group may benefit from early intervention.
 Habits are evaluated, medical issues are discussed and an observation schedule is arranged if appropriate.

 How long will the first visit take?

-The first visit can last anywhere between 30 minutes and 1 hour depending on how ready the patient is for treatment.
-In the case of a very young patient we might just do a visual exam and explain the situation or we may suggest one or more X-rays and complete diagnostics including photographs and a digital scan of the patient’s teeth.
+The first visit will last approximately one hour depending on how ready the patient is for treatment.
+In the case of a very young patient we might just do a visual exam and explain the situation.
+However, for the majority of our patients we will do complete diagnostic studies including photographs, X-ray(s), and a digital scan of the patient’s teeth.